What is the SSP?

-Following successful completion of the intervention, individuals will be better able to focus in school, therapy, and everyday life and have improved behavioral and emotional regulation.
+Following successful completion of the intervention, individuals will be better able to focus in school, therapy, and everyday life and experience a calmed emotional and physiological state.
 This is based on studies that suggest that skills such as attention, state regulation and the ability to engage socially will be enhanced.

 Client Experiences with the SSP

 Sophie is a 6 1/2-year old girl who was diagnosed with Autism Spectrum Disorder when she was five.
 Her Occupational Therapist was introduced to the SSP in July as part of a feasibility trial and immediately thought of Sophie who was very anxious and seemed constantly in a state of threat.
 Her fear prevented her from trying many things, as they seemed impossible to her.
 The extreme over-arousal of her sympathetic nervous system also affected her learning, her speech and her ability to communicate effectively.